Other Vehicle Registrations in Delaware

 NOTE: If your scooter is classified as a motorized skateboard or motorized scooter, it is ineligible for a DE registration and cannot be operated on public roads.
 For more information, see Scooters, Mopeds, Etc. in Delaware.

 Register Delaware Off-Highway Vehicles (OHVs)

-You must register your OHV with your local Division of Motor Vehicles (DMV).
-When you register, you'll need to provide a complete description of the vehicle, including the serial number, and pay a $6 registration fee, valid for three years.
-You must be 18 years old to register the OHV unless your parent or legal guardian will provide written consent on the application and accompany you to the DMV.
+You must register your off-highway vehicle (OHV) with your local Delaware Division of Motor Vehicles (DMV).
+When you register, you'll need to provide a complete description of the vehicle, including the serial number, and pay a $6 registration fee.
+Your registration will be valid for 3 years, after which you must renew it.

-Your OHV must have brakes and a muffler to reduce the noise level by 60%.
+NOTE: Your OHV must have brakes and a muffler to reduce the noise level by 60%.
 OHVs are not allowed on public roads.

 Delaware does not require registration or titles for golf carts or snowmobiles, and they cannot be driven on public roadways.

 You must register your boat with the Division of Fish & Wildlife, part of Delaware's Department of Natural Resources and Environmental Control.
 Your boat trailer must be registered with your local Delaware DMV.